rioj7/command-variable/README.md

       * `path` : file system path of directory
       * `label` : used in certain transformations
     * `labelTransform` : (Optional) An array of strings of the transformations to apply to the pickList label when it is longer than the setting: [`commandvariable.file.pickFile.labelMaximumLength`](#settings)
-      Transformations are applied in the order defined to the pickList label as long it is too large.
+      Transformations are applied to the pickList label in the order defined as long as it is too large.
       Possible transformations are:
         * `useLabel` : regardless of the current length use the label property if defined in the entry in the `predefined` property.
         * `hasLabel` : if current length is too large use the label property if defined in the entry in the `predefined` property.